 Pregnancy is an incredible season of life for some women, but it still poses distinctive challenges.
 You might feel exhausted, your back could be sore, every smell and taste might trigger nausea, and your gums could feel extra sensitive.
 You get the point.
 Although being pregnant can be physically demanding, it’s vital to pay attention to your health as a mother.
 Likewise, skimping out on dental health might lead to more significant health issues down the road for mother and baby.
 Some women wonder, “Can you get your wisdom teeth removed while pregnant?” and how to book a safe dental extraction experience.

 So, here’s the deal.
 Indeed, the American Pregnancy Association (APA) recommends postponing all unnecessary procedures (such as teeth whitening) until after the baby comes.
 Even if the risks are minimal, it’s best to avoid exposing a developing baby to the potential side effects of elective treatments.
-In the same breath, the APA state that it’s safe to have most dental procedures during pregnancy, including wisdom teeth extraction.
+However, if the situation requires immediate attention due to acute problems, extraction can be performed during pregnancy under the guidance of a specialized oral and maxillofacial surgeon, ensuring the health and safety of both the mother and the baby.
+The APA states that it’s safest to have most dental procedures during pregnancy, including wisdom teeth extraction, during the second trimester as the preferred time.

 Do you need your wisdom teeth removed while pregnant?
 Like any other medical procedure, there are slight risks associated with wisdom tooth extraction.
 Yet sometimes, the biggest risk you can take is ignoring your body’s cues and doing nothing.
 Certain circumstances warrant a dental emergency, requiring immediate medical attention.
 If you’re stuck in one of the following circumstances, your oral surgeon can safely remove your wisdom teeth: